konveyor/kai/README.md

 1. `python3 -m venv env`
 2. `source env/bin/activate`
+3. Install requirements based on what OS you are on

+- For Linux:
-3. `pip install -r ./requirements.txt`
+  - `pip install -r ./requirements.txt`
+- For MacOs
+  - `pip install -r ./requirements.txt.mac_python_3_12`
+    - Tested with python 3.12.3 from 'brew'

 #### Ensure you have the source code for the sample applications checked out locally